phaserjs/phaser-ce/.github/CONTRIBUTING.md

 - Always favor strict equals `===` unless you *need* to use type coercion.

-- Follow conventions already in the code, and listen to jshint.
+- Follow conventions already in the code, and listen to ESLint.
 Our config is set-up for a reason.

 Thanks to Chad for creating the original Pixi.js Contributing file which we adapted for Phaser.